gridcoin-community/Gridcoin-Research/doc/build-windows.md

 A host toolchain (`build-essential`) is necessary because some dependency packages need to build host utilities that are used in the build process.

+If you want to build the windows installer with `make deploy` you need [NSIS](https://nsis.sourceforge.io/Main_Page):

+    sudo apt install nsis

 Acquire the source in the usual way: